Roothulhu/Pwnomicon/README.md

-# 📜🐙 The Pwnomicon: Eldritch Pentest Grimoire 🐙⚡
+# 📜🐙 The Pwnomicon 🐙⚡
 **A forbidden repository of arcane hacking knowledge for OSCP, CPTS and red team practitioners - where ancient exploits whisper to those who dare to `sudo`**

 > *"Containing eldritch one-liners that would make Cthulhu himself drop his shell (reverse or otherwise)"*